-Note that a council can delegate authority to its CEO to appoint authorised persons under the Local Government Act 1995 and other legislation; in some Acts an employee or other person holding an office are directly authorised under that Act itself.
+The power to appoint an Authorised Officer may reside with the Council or the CEO depending on the legislation.
+Note that a council can delegate authority to its CEO to appoint authorised persons under legislation; in some Acts an employee or other person holding an office are directly authorised under that Act itself.
 Provisions vary by Act.